-We are walking through these challenging days right now, but let's do it together, shall we?
 We want to offer for your home (and hearts) some of the goodness that has been inside the pages of Taproot Magazine while many of us are at home for an extended and indefinite period of time.
 We've gathered recipes, craft projects, and activities that we hope will keep you making, doing, and dreaming (and eating too!), all of which we'll be sharing here in this space each week.
 [Visit the Welcome post for more details]

 Spring Farro Salad